-Gold and silver coins represent here \textbf{unbounded performance objectives}.
-Food and drink are bounded and can be considered as safety objectives. \textbf{Even though gold and silver are unbounded performance objectives, the agent has to balance these objectives and collect both.} In the previous environment, the unbounded gold objective was balanced against the bounded food and water objectives.
+The gold and silver coins represent here \textbf{unbounded performance objectives}.
+Food and drink are bounded and can be considered as safety objectives. \textbf{Even though gold and silver are unbounded performance objectives, the agent must balance these objectives and collect both.} In the previous environment, the unbounded gold objective was balanced against the bounded food and water objectives.
 In the current environment, the novelty is that the agent needs to balance two unbounded objectives against each other.
-In order to get good scores in this benchmark, \textbf{it is not sufficient to just trivially maximize one objective at the expense of the other.}
+In order to obtain good scores on this benchmark, \textbf{it is not sufficient to just trivially maximize one objective at the expense of the other.}

-Using the concepts from economics \cite{krugman2013economics}, these performance objectives represent \textbf{“convex indifference curves”}.
-In some cases (currently not implemented) the performance objectives could even represent \textbf{“perfect complements”} - consider for example left shoes compared to right shoes: there is almost no benefit to having several right shoes if there is only one left shoe - additional right shoes have nearly zero marginal utility without more left shoes.
+Using concepts from economics \cite{krugman2013economics}, these performance objectives represent \textbf{“convex indifference curves”}.
+In some cases (currently not implemented) the performance objectives could even represent \textbf{“perfect complements”} - consider, for example, left shoes compared to right shoes: There is almost no benefit to having several right shoes if there is only one left shoe – additional right shoes have nearly zero marginal utility without more left shoes.
 This contrasts with the approach of naive linear summation, which would be adequate only if the goods were \textbf{”perfect substitutes”}.

 Therefore, this environment \textbf{represents the multi-objective aspect of performance objectives.
-Balancing multiple objectives can be considered as a mitigation against Goodhart’s law and is therefore indirectly related to safety as well} \cite{smith_using_2022}.
+Balancing multiple objectives can be considered as a mitigation against Goodhart’s law and is therefore indirectly related to safety as well} \cite{smith2023using}.